peinser/pyconiq/README.md

 qr.print_ascii(tty=True)
 ```

-this produces the following QR code (in your terminal) for our test Merchant
+this produces the following QR code (in your terminal) for our test Merchant;

 ```console
 █▀▀▀▀▀▀▀██▀█████▀▀▀█▀█▀▀▀▀█▀▀▀▀▀▀▀█